Shower Pressure Booster Solutions: Pumps, Fixes & Installation Guide

 Short answer: yes, but with important limitations.

 These showerheads are most effective when your incoming flow rate is at least 1.5 GPM.
 If your pressure is so low that water barely dribbles out, a specialty showerhead won't save you.
-But for homes with moderately low pressure (30–45 PSI), a quality high-pressure showerhead ($25–$80) combined with a removed flow restrictor can transform the experience without any plumbing work at all.
+But for homes with moderately low pressure (30 to 45 PSI), a quality high-pressure showerhead ($25 to $80) can transform the experience without any plumbing work at all.
+If you're already thinking about upgrading, our plumbing fixture upgrade guide walks through modern options that add resale value.

 When to Call a Plumber Instead of Using a Booster Pump